Unified Gaussian Primitives for Scene Representation and Rendering: Related Work

 \paragraph{Volumetric Scene Representations} Using volumes to represent complex geometry has been explored extensively since first introduced by \citet{kajiya1989rendering}.
 Volumes are traditionally used to approximate the rendering of dense, unstructured geometries such as fur, hair, and foliage~\citep{neyret1998modeling, decaudin2009volumetric, koniaris2014survey, moon2008efficient}.
 The microflake theory has extended volumetric representations to model fabric and cloth~\citep{zhao2011building, zhao2012structure, khungurn2015matching}.
 Given that high-resolution volumes can be very memory-intensive, several works address the challenge of downsampling microflake volumes while preserving the self-shadowing effect~\citep{zhao2016downsampling,loubet2018new}.
 In granular material rendering, explicit grain instances are switched to volumes to achieve acceleration~\citep{moon2007rendering,meng15granular,muller16efficient,zhang2020multi}.
 Non-exponential transport has inspired studies on unified representations that support both opaque surfaces and volumes~\citep{vicini2021non, bako2023deep, weier2023neural}.
+Our work follows the theme of abstracting complex geometry as a volume, achieving this through a novel transmittance model and phase function.